 The Role Of A Dental Hygienist

-When you go to the dentist, you’ll first be treated to a dental exam and a thorough cleaning.
+When you go to the dentist, you’ll first be treated for a dental exam and a thorough cleaning.
 However, your dentist may only make an appearance at the end of your session.
 It is the dental hygienist that takes care of administering the cleaning and looking at the state of your overall oral health.
 You may not realize how important your dental hygienist is and what it is they do to contribute to your healthy teeth and gums.

 What Does A Dental Hygienist Do?